-In literature, symbolism is used to produce impact.
-It accomplishes that by attaching additional meaning to an action, object, or name.
-It is a way to take something (usually something concrete) and by associating it (or affixing it) to something else, it takes on new (and more significant) meaning.
+In literature, symbolism is used to produce impact, which it accomplishes by attaching additional meaning to an action, object, or name.
+Symbolism takes something that is usually concrete and associates or affixes it to something else in order to give it a new and more significant meaning.

 5 Different Types of Symbolism, with Examples

 A metaphor is an implicit comparison of one thing to another without the use of a commonly known sign or equation.
 For example, a metaphor does not compare something using the word "equals."
 One familiar example of a metaphor is Edward Bulwer-Lytton's expression "The pen is mightier than the sword."
 English playwright and poet Christopher Marlowe's famous quote "Was this the face that launched a thousand ships?" is another example.

 A subcategory of metaphors is "personification," attributing a human characteristic—or emotion—to an animal, object, or concept.
 An example can be found in T.S.
 Eliot's work "Prelude," where he says, "The winter evening settles down."

 A simile differs from a metaphor in that a simile is not implied—it explicitly denotes a comparison.
 A simile very often uses either the word like or as.
 Two examples of similes are, "My love is like a red, red rose," and, "As strong as an ox."

 An allegory is very similar to a metaphor in the sense that something—usually something abstract or religious—is implicitly articulated in terms of something else that is concrete.
 The difference between an allegory and a metaphor is that when an allegory is employed, the comparison reflects the entire work—or a large part of the work.
 The best example is "The Pilgrim's Progress."
 This book by John Bunyan uses characters to present a universal picture of Christian life and is the second-best-selling book in history, after the Bible.